Action of 18 October 1782: Battle

 At 10:20 p.m.
 Scipion stopped firing and Sibylle escaped from the action.
 Concluding that the French ship of the line had surrendered, London attempted to come up and take possession of her, but was unable to do so because of the state of her rigging.
 Kempthorne charged Gidoin with sailing towards Scipion, but while this was happening the French ship caught a gust of wind and began to sail away.
 After re-organising themselves the British ships began their chase once again.
 They did so through the night of 17–18 October, but despite exchanging some shots the French succeeded in lengthening the distance between them and their pursuers, so that by the morning of 18 October Torbay, the lead ship, was a mile and a half behind Scipion.
 By 3:30 p.m.
 Torbay had succeeded in gaining ground on Scipion and Gidoin began to fire into her, at which point Scipion sailed into Samaná Bay, in what is now the Dominican Republic, and attempted to anchor there.
-Having credibly escaped an enemy force of over double her strength, she then struck a rock and sank in the bay.
+Despite having escaped from a British force over twice as strong, she struck a rock and sank in the bay.
 Scipion was a total loss but her crew escaped almost intact from the action.